 Closing costs, seller expenses and income taxes will need to be paid once a business deal has closed.
 The amount remaining after all of these expenses have been paid is the number the seller should focus on.
 This is why it is important to consult with a CPA, who can advise the business owner on the deal that results in the highest after-tax number.
 Many different scenarios that can be negotiated between buyer and seller have that will affect the amount of taxes a seller has to pay.
 Getting an expert involved in this part of the selling process is advisable.

 There is an extensive list of details and negotiable terms that need to be reviewed when considering any offer in a business transaction.
 This is why it is also a good reason for a seller to hire a qualified professional, such as a business broker, to represent the business during the sale process.
 Not only will it allow the business owner to focus on running and maintaining the business, it will ensure that no stone is left unturned.
 Business brokers provide valuable services and can negotiate deals on the seller’s behalf, with their best interests in mind.

-If you are considering selling a business you own, contact Corporate Investment Business Brokers.
+If you are considering selling a Southwest Florida business you own, contact Corporate Investment Business Brokers.
+We are a Fort Myers based brokerage experienced at handling business transactions for large and small industries from all types of industries.
 Hiring the right person to sell your business can help to avoid common mistakes and maximize the return on your investment.
 The process begins with a free, no-obligation business valuation.
 Call (239) 936-1718 to get started.